Table of Contents [+/-]

-After installing MySQL on Unix, you must initialize the grant tables, start the server, and make sure that the server works satisfactorily.
+After installing MySQL on a Unix-like system, you must initialize the grant tables, start the server, and make sure that the server works satisfactorily.
 You may also wish to arrange for the server to be started and stopped automatically when your system starts and stops.
 You should also assign passwords to the accounts in the grant tables.

-On Unix, the grant tables are set up by the mysql_install_db program.
+On a Unix-like system, the grant tables are set up by the mysql_install_db program.
 For some installation methods, this program is run for you automatically if an existing database cannot be found.